Binnington helps Blues beat Canucks 3-2 in shootout

 Tarasenko then got his 33rd goal when he drove a wrist shot past Demko with 9:31 left.

-The Blues are 38-19-6 under interim coach Craig Berube, who took over after Mike Yeo was fired in November.
+The Blues are 38-19-6 under Berube, who took over after Mike Yeo was fired in November.

-St. Louis, which won a franchise-record 11 straight games from Jan.
-23-Feb.
-19, has recorded 65 points since Jan.
-3 when it had a league-low 34 points.
+“The last couple months, we’ve been getting ourselves ready,” Steen said.
+“We’ve been pretty dialed in on what we want to do.”

+Vancouver won the first two meetings between the teams this season by a combined 11-2.

+“It’s (like) two different teams,” Pettersson said of the Blues resurgence.
+“They found their game, they play hard, they have a lot of skill guys.
+Whatever they’re doing, they should continue doing it.”

-NOTES: St. Louis C Tyler Bozak was involved in a auto accident heading to the game and did not play. ...
+NOTES: St. Louis C Tyler Bozak was involved in an auto accident heading to the game and did not play. ...
 The Blues have earned a point in 10 of their last 13 home games against Vancouver. ...
 St. Louis has outscored its opposition by a league-best 25 goals in the first period. ...
-St. Louis D Colton Parayko missed his second straight game with a mid-body injury.
+St. Louis D Colton Parayko missed his second straight game with a mid-body injury. ...
+Four of the Blues’ last five games have been decided in overtime or a shootout.

 UP NEXT